emilk/cargo-caps/README.md

 Another example: `ffmpeg-sidecar` is a crate that starts and controls an `ffmpeg` process.
 If you trust ffmpeg not to do any shenanigans, then you could sign `ffmpeg-sidecar` to be excluded for `Net` and `FileSystem` capbilties.

-Currently a Rust developer ha to verify _all_ dependencies it pulls in (even transitive ones!), but with capabara you only need to trust these (hopefully few) _edge_ crates.
+Currently a Rust developer ha to verify _all_ dependencies it pulls in (even transitive ones!), but with cargo-caps you only need to trust these (hopefully few) _edge_ crates.